pingcap/ossinsight/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: "\U0001F41B Bug Report"
-about: As a User, I want to report a Bug.
+about: As a user, I want to report a bug.
 title: ""
 labels: type/bug
 assignees: ''